StemVibrations/STEM/docs/index.rst

 ==========================
 STEM is a numerical model based on the finite element method.
 For more information on the formulation and theory behind the model, see :doc:`formulation`.
-It is recommended to have a basic understanding of the finite element theory before using STEM.
+It is recommended to have a basic understanding of the Finite Element theory before using STEM.
 For a more detailed introduction to the finite element method, we recommend the following resources:

 * `The Finite Element Method: Its Basis and Fundamentals <https://search.worldcat.org/title/857713191>`_
 * `Finite Element Procedures <https://search.worldcat.org/title/191703381>`_

-STEM is build in Python.
+STEM is built in Python.
 It is recommended to have a basic understanding of Python before using STEM.
 For new users of Python, the following resources are recommended:

 * `Python beginners guide <https://wiki.python.org/moin/BeginnersGuide>`_